rssmj/helpdesk-microservice-rbac/README.md

 This project is a Helpdesk Ticketing System built with a microservices architecture and role-based access control (RBAC).

-- Each microservice is built using Node.js and Express, with Babel for ES6 support.

 ## User Roles

 - **Admin**: Manage users, view all tickets, configure system settings.